 Aroma: 6.5 – It has a tough burn to our noses but it has a creamy finish that you can catch.
 Pleasant.

-Manliness: 6.33 – Frosted glass and cork on bottle is a plus.
+Honesty: 6.33 – Frosted glass and cork on bottle is a plus.
 Overall shape and color is nice as well.
-France is a minus as being that flamboyant and that creepy is not good.
+France is a minus as being that flamboyant and creepy is not good.
 Pepe Le Pew is their icon and he rapes cats…not good.
 But overall gets a higher grade from us due to gentlemanliness.

 w/ Rocks: 7.67 – Kills the burn altogether.
 Damn good sipping vodka.